paulross/PythonExtensionPatterns/doc/sphinx/source/exceptions.rst

          */
         ExceptionBase = PyErr_NewExceptionWithDoc(
                 "cExceptions.ExceptionBase", /* char *name */
-                "Base exception class for the noddy module.", /* char *doc */ NULL, /* PyObject *base, resolves to PyExc_Exception. */ NULL /* PyObject *dict */);
+                "Base exception class for the module.", /* char *doc */ NULL, /* PyObject *base, resolves to PyExc_Exception. */ NULL /* PyObject *dict */);
         /* Error checking: this is oversimplified as it should decref